yugasun/site/content/intro/comparisons.md

 ## Serverless vs. Docker

-Containers (such as Docker) package software into standardized units to make it easier to manage server instances, and many people use containers so they can control their scaling.
-It is a serverful architecture that runs VMs on your behalf, with a likewise serverful cost model.
+Docker packages software into standardized units (containers) to make it easier to manage application dependencies and avoid the "works on my machine" problem.
+Many people use containers so they can control their scaling.
+It is a serverful architecture where you run a cluster of VM instances, with a likewise serverful cost model.

 Serverless compute services are essentially ephemeral containers, where the start/stop is managed automatically.
 The Serverless Applications deployed on them are fundamentally zero-administration and scale automatically with demand, which eliminates the need to manage server instances at all.
 Serverless Applications are also code-centric, and carry other [serverless benefits](./#serverless-benefits) such as pay-per-execution pricing models.